Cabinet Member and Chief Officer Decisions

-Cabinet member (councillor) and chief officer decisions can be made by an individual cabinet member or chief officer using certain powers delegated to them, without the need to hold a formal public meeting.
-For example, the cabinet member for Community and Environment may take a decision to name a street on a new housing development.
+Cabinet Member (Councillor) and Chief Officer Decisions can be made by an individual Cabinet Member or Chief Officer using certain powers delegated to them, without the need to hold a formal public meeting.
+For example, the Cabinet Member for Environment and Community Safety may take a decision to name a street on a new housing development.

-Any decisions made are signed off by the decision maker and a senior officer.
+Any decisions made are signed off by the decision maker.

-Details of decisions made, together with the report considered prior to the decision, are published on the decisions search page.
+Details of decisions made, together with the report, are published on the decisions search page.

-To ensure accountability, executive decisions are not carried out for five working days after they are published.
-During this time our scrutiny committee may exercise its right to 'call in' the decision.
-This means the decision maker may be asked by the committee at its next meeting to provide a further detailed explanation for their decision or reconsider it altogether.
+Where the decision relates to an executive function the decisions (including a key decision) are not carried out for five working days after they are published.
+During this time our Overview and Scrutiny Management Committee may exercise its right to 'call in' the decision.
+This means the decision maker may be asked by the committee at its next meeting to provide a further detailed explanation for their decision, or reconsider it altogether.

 Some executive decisions may also be key decisions.
 We must give 28 clear days' notice of any key decisions we intend to make in the decision making plan.